jjmedinaariza/modelling_book/docs/01-intro.md

 You may have noticed the various names I have used to designate objects (`my_1st_vector`, `the_smiths`, etc.).
 You can use almost any names you want for your objects.
 Objects in R can have names of any length consisting of letters, numbers, underscores ("_") or the period (".") and should begin with a letter.
 In addition, when naming objects you need to remember:

-+ Some names are forbidden.
++ *Some names are forbidden*.
 These include words such as FALSE and TRUE, logical operators, and programming words like Inf, for, else, break, function, and words for special entities like NA and NaN.

-+ You want to use names that do not correspond to a specific function.
-We have seen, for example, that there is a function called `print()`, you don't want to call an object "print" to avoid conflicts.
++ *You want to use names that do not correspond to a specific function.* We have seen, for example, that there is a function called `print()`, you don't want to call an object "print" to avoid conflicts.
 To avoid this use nouns instead of verbs for naming your variables and data.

-+ You don't want them to be too long (or you will regret it every time you need to use that object in your analysis: your fingers will bleed from typing).
++ *You don't want them to be too long* (or you will regret it every time you need to use that object in your analysis: your fingers will bleed from typing).

-+ You want to make them as intuitive to interpret as possible.
++ *You want to make them as intuitive to interpret as possible.*

-+ You want to follow consistent naming conventions.
-[R users are terrible about this](http://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf).
++ *You want to follow consistent naming conventions.* [R users are terrible about this](http://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf).
 But we could make it better if we all aim to follow similar conventions.
 In these handouts you will see I follow the `underscore_separated` convention -see [here](http://robinlovelace.net/r/2014/07/15/naming-conventions-r.html) for details.

 It is also important to remember that R will always treat numbers as numbers.
-This sounds straighforward, but actually it is important to note.
+This sounds straightforward, but actually it is important to note.
 We can name our variables almost anything.
 EXCEPT they cannot be numbers.
 Numbers are **protected** by R. 1 will always mean 1.

 If you want, give it a try.
 Try to create a variable called 12 and assign it the value "twelve".
 As we did last week, we can assign something a meaning by using the "<-" characters.